Integrated Collaborative Leadership Solutions

 I help you design careers that align with your values, strengths, and purpose and support your well-being.
-For that, I use coaching tools and individual assessments based on solid research from the world’s largest organizations.
+For that, I apply coaching tools and personal assessments grounded in solid research from world-renowned organizations.

 Workshops and Talks